apache/tajo/tajo-docs/src/main/sphinx/partitioning/column_partitioning.rst

   phone     TEXT
   );

-Now you want to partition on country.
-Your Tajo definition would be this:
+If you want to make country as partitioned column, your Tajo definition would be this:

 .. code-block:: sql